emilsundberg-h/-fe19tp1_-Team-Paperclip-/README.md

 # -fe19tp1_-Team-Paperclip-
 Quire

 Quire is an amazing notebook editor built with TinyMCE.
-Quire has many features such as autosave to local storage, adding tags and favourite marks to your notes.
-If you are bored using Quire you can press the Q logo to recieve a dad joke.
+Quire has many features such as autosave to local storage,search function, basic web accessibility, adding tags and favourite marks to your notes.
+Press the Quire logo to recieve a surprise.

 Prerequsites:
 Before you use Quire, ensure you meet the following requirements: